-The AusRAIL PLUS 2017 organising committee were delighted with the quality of entries for the inaugural Next Generation Conference Scholarship.
-We were looking for innovative ideas, from recent or current graduates 25 years and under, on how to market and promote the rail industry in a positive and impactful way, as well as educating the broader community’s perception of the benefits of rail.
-Congratulations to the winners!
-2018 scholarship information will be announced at a later date.
+Following the success of the Young Rail Professionals Pitching Competition, the AusRAIL organising committee launched the Next Generation Conference Scholarship program in 2017 to specifically engage with rail sector personnel aged 25yrs and under.
+The committee was delighted by the quality of entries from recent and current graduates who shared their innovative ideas on how to market and promote the rail industry in a positive and impactful way, as well as educating the broader community’s perception of the benefits of rail.

 Alice Jordan-Baird, Project Advisor, Corporate Affairs & Communications, Transdev